Skip to main content

 Thus \(S\) contains a 2 in the bottom-left square, which is what we needed to prove.

 Observe the general form of the argument above.
-We were trying to prove an implication \(P \imp Q\text{:}\) if there was a 2 in r1c1, then there was a 2 in r4c4.
+We were trying to prove an implication \(P \imp Q\text{:}\) If there was a 2 in r1c1, then there was a 2 in r4c4.
 We started by assuming \(P\) was true.
 From that, we deduced something, and from that something we deduced \(Q\text{.}\) This is exactly what a direct proof of an implication \(P \imp Q\) looks like (we could have had more steps between the \(P\) and \(Q\) as well).

 Assume \(P\text{.}\) Explain, explain, …, explain.
 Therefore \(Q\text{.}\)

 The one additional consideration we must make is that often we are proving a general, universal statement, a statement of the form \(\forall x (P(x) \imp Q(x))\text{.}\) To handle the quantifier, we fix an arbitrary instance of \(x\text{.}\) Above, we said, “Let \(S\) be a solution to the puzzle.”
-Since we made no additional assumptions about \(S\) besides that \(P\) held of it, we say that \(S\) was an arbitrary solution.
+Since we made no additional assumptions about \(S\) besides that \(P\) was true about it, we say that \(S\) was an arbitrary solution.

 If we wanted to prove that all squares are rectangles, we first realize that this is the same as saying, “For any shape, if the shape is a square, then it is a rectangle.”
 In symbols, \(\forall x (S(x) \imp R(x))\text{.}\) We will want to assume \(P(x)\) is true and deduce \(Q(x)\text{.}\) Which \(x\) do we use?
 An arbitrary one, so our proof can be applied to all possible \(x\text{.}\)